Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

-Looking at it closely, any encrypted history of execution can be changed to a different encrypted history of execution for the same nonencrypted execution by adding NOT gates wherever they don't match, and then absorbing the NOT gates into the input or output keys (by NOTing them) of the adjacent encrypted AND gates.
+Looking at it closely, any encrypted history of execution can be changed to a different encrypted history of execution for the same nonencrypted execution by adding NOT gates wherever they don't match, and then absorbing these NOT gates into the input or output keys (by NOTing them) of the adjacent encrypted AND gates.
 This means that without knowing the details of the encrypted gates, all histories of execution are equally possible for a given actual execution[^10].
 Therefore, knowing only a history of execution does not provide you further information about the actual